 "There is no link at all between crime and wearing the burqa or niqab."

 Yet the vote, likely to be a landmark in Europe if it passes through the upper house, comes amid controversy in the kingdom over the wearing of Muslim religious symbols in public places.

 Last year, a Belgian lawmaker of Turkish origin was sworn in at the Brussels regional parliament wearing an Islamic headscarf in a first for the country.

 In front of AFP's cameras Friday, an old bearded man railed: "The Virgin Mary also wore a veil.
 No one says anything about this."

 Nearby, 25-year-old Said said he was stunned "that a secular country would get mixed up in religion."

-For human rights group Amnesty International, the measures must be reviewed by the upper house of parliament as they raise concerns about whether Belgium is in breach of international rights laws.
+Human rights group Amnesty International urged the upper house of parliament to review the measures, as they raised concerns about whether Belgium was in breach of international rights laws.

 "A complete ban on the covering of the face would violate the rights to freedom of expression and religion of those women who wear the burqa or the niqab," said John Dalhuisen, Amnesty's expert on discrimination in Europe.

 "The Belgian move to ban full face veils, the first in Europe, sets a dangerous precedent," he warned.

 Human Rights Watch has also criticised the ban, arguing that it is incompatible with the European Convention on Human Rights.